Claire Thompson (ice hockey)

-Claire Thompson (born January 28, 1998) is a Canadian professional ice hockey player for the Vancouver Goldeneyes of the Professional Women's Hockey League (PWHL).
+Claire Margaret Thompson (born January 28, 1998) is a Canadian professional ice hockey player and alternate captain for the Vancouver Goldeneyes of the Professional Women's Hockey League (PWHL).
 She previously played for the Minnesota Frost.
 She played college ice hockey at Princeton Tigers, where she finished her career fifth in all-time points by a defenceman in program history with 87 points.

 She made her debut for the Canadian national team in 2019 in a two-game series against the United States held in Pittsburgh, Pennsylvania.
 She won gold with Team Canada at the 2021 IIHF Women's World Championship.

 Thompson made her Olympic debut at the 2022 Winter Olympics held in Beijing, China.
 She helped Canada win gold and was named a tournament all-star.
 At the 2022 Olympics, Thompson set the Olympic ice-hockey record for points by a defenceman.
 She tallied 13 points on two goals and 11 assists, shattering the previous record of nine.

 Playing career

-University
+College

-During her freshmen year with Princeton Tigers, Thompson skated in all 33 games finishing with 20 points on 6 goals and 14 assists; she was second in defence in scoring and the leading freshmen defender.
+During her freshman year with the Princeton Tigers, Thompson skated in all 33 games finishing with 20 points on 6 goals and 14 assists; she was second in defence in scoring and the leading freshmen defender.
 She was also named to the ECAC All-Academic Team.

 In her sophomore season, Thompson led the Tigers' defence in scoring, earning 21 points on 9 goals and 7 assists in 33 games.
 She was selected for Second-Team All-Ivy, ECAC All-Academic Team, and was named an AHCA All-America Scholar.

 After her junior year, Thompson finished third on the Princeton Tigers team in scoring, leading the defencemen with 28 points on 9 goals and 19 assists.
 She was sixth in the nation in points per game for a defenceman (0.85).
 The Tigers won the Ivy League championship this season.
 Thompson was selected for First-Team All-ECAC and First-Team All-Ivy League and was a finalist for ECAC Best Defenseman.
 Additionally, she was an Academic All-Ivy League selection, named to the ECAC All-Academic Team, and was an AHCA All-American Scholar.

 In her senior season with the Tigers, Thompson captained the team to their first-ever ECAC Championship.
 The team was scheduled to play Northeastern University in the first round of the NCAA tournament; however, the tournament was cancelled by the NCAA due to COVID-19.
 Thompson led the team's defence in scoring, finishing the season with 23 points on 7 goals and 16 assists in 31 games.
 She was selected for Second-team All-Ivy, Third-team All-ECAC, ECAC All-Tournament team, a finalist for the ECAC Mandi Schwartz Student-Athlete of the Year, Academic All-Ivy honoree, ECAC All-Academic, and AHCA All-America Scholar.
 Additionally, Thompson was selected as Princeton's nominee for NCAA woman of the year and was also a finalist for Princeton Athletics' C. Otto Von Kienbusch Award for Top Senior Female Student Athlete.